Team3128/team3128.github.io/members/index.md

 ## **When You Can Join Team 3128**

-Team 3128 is accepting new member applications **RIGHT NOW**.
+Team 3128 is no longer accepting applicants for the 2024-2025 season.
 You must be a *current student at CCA* to join Team 3128.
-The [2024-25 Application](https://docs.google.com/forms/d/e/1FAIpQLSeBczvvpECGy92_5ddwea2b8cI5UjoGH1lpCM24jML92Bi-hQ/viewform?usp=sf_link) due date is **August 29, 2024 at 8 PM**.
+Applications happen at the beginning of every school year.

 Team 3128 is capped at 80 students - available spots are limited and competitive.